MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-pki-certs.md

 - The certificate's PFX Encryption should be 3DES.
 - The certificate signature algorithm shouldn't be SHA1.
 - The certificate format must be PFX, as both the public and private keys are required for Azure Stack installation.
 The private key must have the local machine key attribute set.
-- The PFX encryption must be 3DES (this is default when exporting from a Windows 10 client or Windows Server 2016 certificate store).
+- The PFX encryption must be 3DES (this encryption is default when exporting from a Windows 10 client or Windows Server 2016 certificate store).
 - The certificate pfx files must have a value "Digital Signature" and "KeyEncipherment" in its "Key Usage" field.
 - The certificate pfx files must have the values "Server Authentication (1.3.6.1.5.5.7.3.1)" and "Client Authentication (1.3.6.1.5.5.7.3.2)" in the "Enhanced Key Usage" field.
 - The certificate's "Issued to:" field must not be the same as its "Issued by:" field.
 - The passwords to all certificate pfx files must be the same at the time of deployment.
 - Password to the certificate pfx has to be a complex password.
+Make note of this password because you'll use it as a deployment parameter.
+The password must meet the following password complexity requirements:
-Create a password that meets the following password complexity requirements.
-A minimum length of eight characters.
-The password contains at least three of the following: uppercase letter, lowercase letter, numbers from 0-9, special characters, alphabetical character that's neither uppercase nor lowercase.
-Make note of this password.
-You'll use it as a deployment parameter.
+    - A minimum length of eight characters.
+    - At least three of the following: uppercase letter, lowercase letter, numbers from 0-9, special characters, alphabetical character that's not uppercase or lowercase.
 - Ensure that the subject names and subject alternative names in the subject alternative name extension (x509v3_config) match.
 The subject alternative name field lets you specify additional host names (websites, IP addresses, common names) to be protected by a single SSL certificate.

 > [!NOTE]